IntEL4CoRo/ease_fall_school_2022/README.md

 7. Launch Ubuntu-20.04 from the windows menu.
 8. `glxgears` will test the xforwarding to VcXsrv.
 If nothing happens, check the VcXsrv and Firewall setup.

+The WSL image's username and password is `cram`.

 ### How to launch the lecture into jupyter notebook
 1. Download the lecture
     * `wget <some directory for the lecture>`